-If you find my post helpful please subscribe to get updates of the latest posts.
+If you find my post helpful please subscribe to get updates on the latest posts.
 Feel free to share your views with me in the comments section below.

 Start playing the domain name game.
-Hope you the choose a domain name appropriate, good and perfect for your blog.
+Hope you choose a domain name appropriate, good, and perfect for your blog.
 Happy naming!

 Hey Folks, thanks for stopping by my blog!